yoki1020/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favorite animal or fish to see at the aquarium?

-# List of place
+# List of fish/animal
+- Club
+- Shark
-- mamemame saisai
+-
-- Gusto
+-